mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 > Seeing them coming, he pushed open the door of the hut with his hand, popped out, and said, “What is it?”

-Anyway, Hsueh Feng [...] opened the door and he came out first, initiatively, and said, “What is it?”
+Hsueh Feng [...] opened the door and he came out first, initiatively, and said, “What is it?”

 > A monk also said, “What is it?”

-Usually most people were knocked over in a heap by the famous Zen master’s initiative remarks.
-Most of the monks couldn’t say anything after his remarks.
-But in this case, these monks were pretty good, because he said also, “What is it?”
-Immediately after Hsueh Feng said it, so just like a parrot imitating his words, but immediately the two monks said like this.
-Usually Hsueh Feng was a pretty famous and very powerful person, so most people became [like] a frog in front of the snake; most of the people couldn’t say anything.
+Usually most people were knocked over in a heap by the famous Zen master’s initiative remarks; most monks couldn’t say anything after his remarks.
+But in this case, this monk is pretty good, because he said also, “What is it,” immediately after Hsueh Feng said it.
+So just like a parrot imitating his words, but immediately the two monks said [it] like this.
+Hsueh Feng was a pretty famous and very powerful person, so usually most people became [like] a frog in front of the snake; most of the people couldn’t say anything.
 But they said the same words.

 So, after that,

 > Feng lowered his head and went back inside the hut.

-So maybe this is pretty meaningful, [but for the monks,] they thought that Hsueh Feng probably accepted these two monks’ spiritual career through their message, so-called “What is it?”
-In other words, they believed that Hsueh Feng accepted their spiritual career and respect, without saying, so that’s why Hsueh Feng bowed and went back to his hut.
+So maybe this is pretty meaningful.
+[But] they thought that Hsueh Feng probably accepted these two monks’ spiritual career through their message, so-called “What is it?”
+In other words, they believed that Hsueh Feng accepted their spiritual career and [respected them] without saying, so that’s why Hsueh Feng bowed and went back to his hut.
 That means the two monks really believed that they were pretty good, that’s why Hsueh Feng accepted them.

 But still, that’s why they really couldn’t forget Hsueh Feng’s acceptance.
-So, someday they wanted to make sure whether Hsueh Feng’s acceptance was true or not by another Zen master.
+So, someday they wanted to make sure whether Hsueh Feng’s acceptance was true or not, by another Zen master.
 That’s why,

 > Later the monk came to Yen T’ou.
 T’ou asked, “Where are you coming from?”
 The monk said, “I’ve come from Ling Nan.”
 T’ou said, “Did you ever go to Hsueh Feng?”
 The monk said, “I went there.”
 T’ou said, “What did he have to say?”

-If you went to see Hsueh Feng, what did you learn?
+[In other words,] if you went to see Hsueh Feng, what did you learn?
 If you learned something, what did he say?

 So, T’ou said, “What did he have to say?”

-But the monk didn’t say anything about this question, but,
+But the monk didn’t say anything about this question, but:

 > The monk recounted the preceding story.

-They repeated the stories that they had at Hsueh Feng’s hut.
+They repeated the stories that they had had at Hsueh Feng’s hut.

 So, the monk recounted the preceding story, [and]